Stanislav Varga: Sunderland

+Celtic

-Less than a month later and Martin O'Neill had snapped up the defender on a short-term deal.
-Despite only making one appearance for Celtic in that time, he was rewarded with a two-year contract in July 2003.
-He was an ever-present in the side during the 2003–04 campaign and helped his new teammates to domestic glory, winning the domestic double of Scottish Premier League and Scottish Cup.
-In the League, Varga helped Celtic concede only 25 goals, which allowed the club to set a new league record of 25 straight wins (32 games unbeaten from the start of the season) and 77 home league games without defeat.
+Less than a month later, Martin O'Neill snapped up the defender on a short-term deal.
+Despite only making one appearance for Celtic in that time, Varga was rewarded with a two-year contract in July 2003.
+An ever-present in the side during the 2003–04 campaign, he helped his new teammates to domestic glory, winning the domestic double of Scottish Premier League and Scottish Cup.
+In the league, Varga helped Celtic concede only 25 goals, which allowed the club to set a new league record of 25 straight wins (32 games unbeaten from the start of the season) and 77 home league games without defeat.
 He also contributed 7 goals in all competitions.

-Successive titles evaded Celtic in the 2004–05 season as they threw away the SPL title on the final day of the season, but they did manage to take consolation in the Scottish Cup Final, beating Dundee United 1–0, with Alan Thompson scoring the only goal of the game after 8 minutes from a free-kick.
+Successive titles evaded Celtic in the 2004–05 season as they threw away the SPL title on the final day of the season, but they did manage to take consolation in the Scottish Cup final, beating Dundee United 1–0, with Alan Thompson scoring the only goal of the game after 8 minutes from a free-kick.
 Throughout this season Varga proved to be a rock in the Celtic defence.
 He even got up-field to score six times, including one in Celtic's 3–1 defeat to A.C.
-Milan in the UEFA Champions League Group Stage.
+Milan in the UEFA Champions League group stage.
 During this time he, like Stilian Petrov before him, had his name abbreviated by the Celtic following, Stanislav would now simply be known as "Stan" Varga to the Hoops supporters and Scottish media.

+After the 2005–06 season, Varga agreed a new one-year contract at Parkhead.
+"Stan has signed his new deal at Celtic," his agent Tony McGill told Sky Sports.
+"Stan is pleased to stay as he did not want to go anywhere else and he has signed a one-year deal."

+Return to Sunderland

 On 31 August 2006, he returned to Sunderland under new manager Roy Keane, a former colleague from Celtic, alongside Celtic's Ross Wallace, for a combined fee of up to £1,100,000.
 He scored his first goal in his second spell at Sunderland in a 4–1 loss at Preston North End in October 2006.

 His strong and powerful presence, ability in the air and no nonsense defending has made him a rising fan favourite at the Stadium of Light.
 Having to act as a substitute behind first choice centre half Nyron Nosworthy, the Slovak chose a one-month loan deal to Burnley on 4 January 2008 to regain match-fitness.
 He was named in the Championship Team of the Week for his performance in Burnley's 1–0 win over Plymouth Argyle, his first league game for the club.

 Sunderland released Varga at the end of the 2007–08 season.